Persuasion with Non-Linear Preferences: Full Disclosure and Negative Assortative Disclosure

 Our last set of results gives conditions for the optimality of two simple disclosure patterns: \emph{full disclosure}, where each state is disclosed, and \emph{negative assortative disclosure}, where all states are paired in a negatively assortative manner.

-A note on terminology: in Section \ref{s:assortative}, we considered ``assortativity'' between states and actions, asking whether higher actions should be matched with more or less extreme states.
+A note on terminology: in Section \ref{s:assortative}, we considered ``assortativity'' between states and actions, asking whether higher actions should be induced at more or less extreme states.
 In the current section, ``negative assortative disclosure'' refers to assortativity between pairs of states.
 One can also view full disclosure as capturing ``positive assortativity'' between states, by matching identical states to form degenerate ``pairs.''